watermantle/data_science/_posts/2020-04-19-backpropagation_1.md

 Finally, we can use a loop to calculate $(delC_0)/(delW)$ for each layer (from the last layer go back to the first) and to update weights based on Gradient Descent algorithm.
 We call this process **Backpropagation**.

-We now understand the based idea of MLP and training method.
+We now understand the basic idea of MLP and training method.
 The next part will get started to code these processes.

 [^1]: We here will apply an approach called "Gradient Decent" to update weights.
 Since MLP and perceptron share the same method, we will explain it later.